janne022/exif-photo-blog/README.md

 💻&nbsp;&nbsp;Local development
 -
 1. Clone code
-2. Run `pnpm i` to install dependencies
+2. Run `pnpm i` to install dependencies (can use npm or other nodejs variants)
-3. If necessary, install [Vercel CLI](https://vercel.com/docs/cli#installing-vercel-cli) and authenticate by running `vercel login`
+3. Create a .env file and add the necessary enviroment variables from .env.example
-4. Run `vercel link` to connect CLI to your project
+4. Run `pnpm run build` to create a production ready build.
-5. Run `vercel dev` to start dev server with Vercel-managed environment variables
+5. Run `pnpm run start` to start the server.

 See FAQ for [limitations of local development](#can-i-work-locally-without-access-to-an-image-storage-provider)